calpa/gatsby-starter-calpa-blog/README.md

 ## TODO

-1. Update from GatsbyJs v1.0 to v2.0
-2. Extract Contentful id
+1. Update the number of post pages automatically.

 ## Troubleshooting